Introverted leaders are usually great at technical skills. That’s why they were promoted and given more responsibility.

 They can unleash the dormant potential of less active team members to make the team stronger.

 Small talk is an important factor in developing relationships between colleagues.
 And it is considered that introverts cannot master the art of speaking with others while not covering any functional topics.

 Indeed, extroverts are usually more skilled in small talk.
 However, we often underestimate people’s needs in meaningful conversations.

 Introverts need more time to adapt to the environment and “scan” other people.

 However, they also can make a conversation more personalized and interesting for their companions, making small talk to the next level.

 This is what makes them unique in the eyes of other people, and extroverted leaders often lack this special kind of charisma.

 Extroverts collect contacts easily.
 They often know someone who can help them or someone else in solving particular issues.

 But will they?
 An enormous number of Facebook or LinkedIn friends does not guarantee that all these people are interested in cooperation.

 Introverts who invest more energy in maintaining relationships with their acquaintances can count on their support.
-So it is a question of quality vs quantity, and a specificity of business.
+So it is a question of quality vs quantity, and specificity of business.